Spectral Analysis¶

 graph LR; A[Generate/Import Waveform] --> B[Compute FFT]; B -->C1[Configure Spectral Analysis]; subgraph SA[Spectral Analysis] C1[Configure] -->C2[Run]; end style SA fill:#ffffff

 We first generate (or import) a waveform to be analyzed, compute its FFT, and finally, calculate various performance metrics by running spectral analysis.
 In this tutorial, we will generate the tone waveform using Genalyzer.
-In another example, we will import a tone waveform captured using ADALM-PLUTO to perform spectral analysis.
 Please refer to the spectral-analysis example Python script to follow the discussion on this page.

 Tone Generation¶